What You’ll Learn 🎯

 Analog in setup - proximity probes

-In the Analog in setup, the channels need to be configured for use of proximity probes.
+In the Analog In setup, the channels must be configured for the use of proximity probes.

-Most often the configuration per bearing consists of three eddy-current probes: Y, X and Keyphasor.
+Typically, the configuration for each bearing includes three eddy-current probes: Y, X, and Keyphasor.

-Depending on whether the utilized eddy-current probes use a separate signal conditioner or are connected directly to the input on Dewesoft HW, different amplifiers are used.
+Depending on whether the eddy-current probes use a separate signal conditioner or are connected directly to the input on Dewesoft hardware, different amplifiers are used.

-For both cases, Voltage mode is selected under Measurement and Displacement/distance as a Physical quantity.
+In both cases, Voltage mode is selected under Measurement, and Displacement/Distance is chosen as the physical quantity.

 Orbit analysis setup - frequency channel setup

-The Orbit analysis module can be added to a setup by clicking on the “+ More” button where various application modules are available.
+The Orbit Analysis module can be added to a setup by clicking the “+ More” button, where various application modules are available.

-When adding the module the following module setup appears:
+When the module is added, the following setup screen appears:

 Frequency channel setup